Ashita-gup/Cybersecurity-threat-detection/README.md

 ## Author
 Ashita Gupta
-B.Tech in Computer Science with Specialization in Cyber Security Indian Institute of Information Technology Kottayam
+B.Tech in Computer Science with Specialization in Cyber Security at Indian Institute of Information Technology Kottayam